 youth program elements.

-NLF: Boards must ensure that appropriate staff members enter Exit Date and Exit Reason and close a Program Detail for the program or programs in TWIST when no further services are planned for a participant.
+NLF: Boards must ensure that appropriate staff members enter “Closure Date” and “Closure Reason” and close a “Program Application” for the program or programs in WorkInTexas.com when no further services are planned for a participant.

-NLF: Boards must be aware that staff closure of the Program Detail screen or screens does not impact common exit of participants.
-The Program Detail exit information is used to show that a participant has completed an individual program, but actual exit is based on the last participatory service provided to a participant.
+NLF: Boards must be aware that staff closure of the “Program Application” does not impact common exit of participants.
+The “Program Application” closure information is used to show that a participant has completed an individual program, but actual exit is based on the last participatory service provided to a participant.

-NLF: Boards must ensure that staff members do not manually close participant POPs in WorkInTexas.com.
-Exit will automatically be applied to participants in WorkInTexas.com following 90 consecutive days without a participatory service.
+NLF: Boards must ensure that staff members are aware that exit will automatically be applied to participants in WorkInTexas.com following 90 consecutive days without a participatory service.

 NLF: Boards must be aware that common exit will occur when: